bluepropane/chromex/docs/2-Extension-Pages.md

 1. The page boilerplate is generated in `src/pages/newtab_override`
 2. The `newtab_override` entry is generated in `extension.config.js`'s `pages` property.

-If you have your development environment (`npm run dev`) running, try navigating to a new tab in chrome
+If you have your development environment (`npm run dev`) running, try navigating to a new tab in chrome.
+You should see that your default new tab page has been overriden by your very own New Tab page!